Exercise-10 (Computation of net cash flows from operating activities – indirect method)

 Exercise-10(a):

-The following information have been taken from income statement and balance sheet of Virginia Inc.
+The following information has been taken from the income statement and balance sheet of Virginia Inc.

 • Net income: $192,500